bengtmartensson/AGirs/examples/Listener/README.md

 # Listerner

 This is a quite a dumb program.
-It just runs in an infinite loop, receiving IR signals, decodes them, and writes the decode to either the serial console, or a UDP socket.
+It just runs in an infinite loop, receiving IR signals, and outputs either their decodes or the raw signal, to either the serial console, or a UDP socket.

-Presently, only NEC1 and RC5 signals are supported.
+if the preprocessor symbol `DECODE` is defined, the program tries do decode the received signals (presently, only NEC1 and RC5 protocols are supported), otherwise the raw signal is output.

 It uses a demodulating IR receiver (e.g. TSOP-*).
 If an LCD display is connected, the decodes are written to it.
-Also, LEDs can be connected, and when a signal is successfuly decoded, a LED, dependent on the decode type, is lit.
+Also, LEDs can be connected, and when a signal is successfully decoded, a LED, dependent on the decode type, is lit.
 (Using a "multicolored LED" for this is nice.)

 This program is intended to work as a gateway;